KC Multi-Rotor Club Bylaws

 - Inactive Member

 Members who join between January 1 and June 30 shall pay the full current annual rate.
 Members who join between July 1 and September 30 shall pay one half of the then current annual rate.
-Members who join between October 1 and December 31 shall pay the next year’s dues plus a pro-rated amount of $5.00 per month of the current year.
+Members who join between October 1 and December 31 shall pay the next year’s dues and receive an extended membership for the remainder of the current year.

 SECTION 2 – ARREARS IN DUES